 Pati Manning Bar

 Pati Manning is a cultural center located next door to CCCB.
-Their bar which is more like a cafe is quiet place to get some coffee.
+Their bar which is more like a cafe is a great place to grab some coffee.
 Admire their tiled walls as you sit out in the charming courtyard.

 360º at Hotel Barceló Raval